jkeenan/devel-git-multibisect/README.md

 functionality for objectives (a) and (b), respectively.
 Please refer to their documentation for further discussion.

+## Multisection of Build-Time Failures

+Perl 5 has many different configuration options, some of which are used infrequently.
+Given a sufficiently large number of `git` commits and a specific set of configuration options, it is possible that Perl might fail to build (`i.e.`, a build-time failure in `make`) in **more than one way** over that range.

+If that is the case, then simply asking, _"When did Perl start failing to build with this set of configuration options?"_ is insufficient.
+We may want to capture the built-time error output at those commits where the output changed.  `Devel::Git::MultiBisect::BuildTransitions` provides methods to achieve that objective.
+Please refer to their documentation for further discussion.

 # PREREQUISITES

 Perl 5.10 or higher.